More About Karen

 K I R K N E S S

 Over the decades, I was also a voracious endurance cyclist and used yoga to heal from injuries resulting from what I now think of as an addiction to intensity.
-Somehow, I emerged from the fire only slightly scathed.
-I learned a lot from other Ashtangis who were innovating the method and/or leaving it entirely, and over the years pursued a deeper understanding of bodily constraints via anatomy study.
+I learned a lot from other Ashtangis who were innovating the method and/or leaving it entirely due to age and injury, and over the years pursued a deeper understanding of bodily constraints via anatomy study.
 Fortunately, that process helped me transition into more sustainable physicality.

 Years after moving to Scotland to get my MFA, I studied classical Human Anatomy at Edinburgh University for my second Master’s degree, an MSc in Human Anatomy.
 The experience of studying classical anatomy as a mature postgraduate student in the dissection lab was spiritual, academic, and deeply humbling.

 Along the way, I have professionalized as a yoga teacher and community maker.
 I founded Meadowlark Yoga based on my work as a freelance yoga teacher in Edinburgh since 2003.
 My personal practice has evolved into a daily meditation on healing and discovery, and I share this journey with others in my work as a movement teacher.